 (What monitoring process has been set up to assess the extent that the service is being used by all sections of the community, or that the savings proposals are achieving the intended outcomes with no adverse impact?
 Are comments or complaints systems set up to record issues by Equalities category to be able analyse responses from particular groups?)

-The most readily recognisable monitoring of these proposals post-implementation will be in any increase in complaints about anti-social behaviour, lack of patrolling presence, and potentially additional demand on the Police their response times.
+The most readily recognisable monitoring of these proposals post-implementation will be in any increase in complaints about anti-social behaviour, absence of a patrolling presence, potentially increased response times by the police.